In this article

 Recognizing when drinking beer everyday has developed into a drinking problem is challenging for some people.

 Some of the signs you have a drinking problem include:

 If you’ve tried to cut back on drinking and you’ve been unsuccessful, it’s likely time to seek professional support.
 There are many treatment options available.
 For instance:

 It doesn’t matter if you’ve developed alcohol use disorder (AUD) or you’re not sure how to reduce your alcohol consumption despite wanting to do so.
-There is nothing wrong with seeking treatment and feel as if you cannot control your drinking on your own, it's very appropriate to seek treatment and support from medical professionals and trusted loved ones.
+If you have trouble controlling your drinking habits on your own, it's very appropriate to seek treatment and support from medical professionals and trusted loved ones.